aadarshlalchandani/aasetpy/README.md

     .vscode
     test.py
     ```

 - `Dockerfile` as basic containerization of the project
 - `docker.compose.yml` to build and run the docker project
 - `README.md` with the base instructions
 - `main.py` with basic implementation and usage of the src modules
+- `setup.sh` to setup your files in the root directory
-- `run.sh` to run your files in the parent directory
+- `run.sh` to run your files in the root directory
-  > `run.sh`will activate the virtual environment and run the program, storing the execution logs to the specified path
+  > `run.sh` will activate the virtual environment and run the program, storing the execution logs to the specified path
 - If used with the `api` flag, it will create the following files:
   - `rest_api` module
   - `limits` module for rate limiting